Patricia Morison: Television appearances

 Morison and Alfred Drake recreated their Kiss Me, Kate roles in a Hallmark Hall of Fame production of the play broadcast in color on November 20, 1958.
-She also appeared with Howard Keel in a production of Kate on British television in 1964.
+She also appeared with Howard Keel in a production of Kiss Me, Kate on British television in 1964.
 In 1971 she and Yul Brynner performed "Shall We Dance" from The King and I on a broadcast of the Tony Awards.

 Character roles

 Among her non-musical television performances were a recurring role on the detective series The Cases of Eddie Drake (1952) co-starring Don Haggerty on the DuMont Television Network and a guest appearance with Vincent Price on Have Gun – Will Travel (1958) starring Richard Boone.
 Years later she appeared in the made-for-TV movie Mirrors (1985) and a guest role in 1989 on the popular sitcom Cheers.
 She was also featured in the documentary If You're Not In the Obit, Eat Breakfast, a television film which premiered in 2017.